Speakers

 Can we learn from history?

-Man can turn around at any moment - says Martin Buber, one of the great thinkers of the 20th century.
-It is possible to decide differently and to turn back when the voice of conscience stirs!
+Man can change his ways at any moment - says Martin Buber, one of the great thinkers of the 20th century.
+It is possible to decide differently and change his ways when the voice of conscience speaks!

-But we don't often find ourselves in situations in which we lack this "moral courage" or in which, while reading biographies, we wonder why he or she didn't say no - even when it seemed to be without danger to life and limb ?
+But don't we often find ourselves in situations where we lack this "moral courage", or where we ask ourselves when reading biographies why he or she didn't say no - even when it seemed there was no danger to life or limb?

 We can learn a lot from the example of the profound conflict between Clara Immerwahr and her husband, Fritz Haber.
-What stopped Fritz Haber from hearing his wife's voice, her warnings about the consequences of the use of poisonous gases in World War I?
+What prevented Fritz Haber from hearing his wife's voice, her warnings about the consequences of the use of poison gas in World War I?
 And what does that mean for us today?

-Perhaps dealing with this page of Nobel Prize winner Fritz Haber is a piece of the mosaic on the way to learning from history and not repeating the same mistakes over and over again in human history.
+Perhaps examining this side of Nobel Prize winner Fritz Haber is a piece of the puzzle on the way to learning from history and not repeating the same mistakes again and again in human history.

 14195 Berlin: Professor Dr. Klaus Roth